MicrosoftDocs/azure-docs/articles/active-directory/conditional-access/technical-reference.md

 ## App protection policy requirement

-In your conditional access policy, you can require an app protection policy on the client app before an access is available to the selected cloud apps.
+In your conditional access policy, you can require an app protection policy be present on the client app before access is available to the selected cloud apps.

 ![Control access with app protection policy](./media/technical-reference/22.png)